 The primary symptoms of a malfunctioning intermittent pilot or hot surface ignition are intermittent heat production and a total lack of heat production.
 Several issues can lead to this type of malfunction.
 The most likely problems include drafty conditions at the furnace location, clogging of the pilot/ignition and failure of another electrically powered furnace component called a thermocouple.

-5) Thermostat Malfunctions – The wall-mounted thermostat connected to your furnace allows you to interact with the unit and set the conditions which will cause it to activate.
+The wall-mounted thermostat connected to your furnace allows you to interact with the unit and set the conditions which will cause it to activate.
 It works by sensing the interior temperature at a given location, comparing that reading with the temperature you input at the controls, and using that combined information to determine the furnace’s on/off cycle.
-A range of issues can cause your furnace thermostat to malfunction.
+So, a range of issues can cause your furnace thermostat to malfunction.
 A list of the most common concerns includes:

 - Inaccurately registered indoor temperatures